kevinlin1/kevinlin1.github.io/cs61a/index.md

 #### August 25, 2016
 - Fill out this [quick survey][first survey], pretty please!
-- Bookmark the [Course Resources][] page: we'll be keeping it up-to-date!
+- Bookmark the [Course Resources][] page: we'll be keeping it up-to-date.
 - Read these advice posts and **really, really take them to heart**.
   - [Owen's *Words of Wisdom (?)*][owen advice].
   - [Tammy's *Course Advice*][tammy advice].
   - The **Intro** to [James Maa's *A Beginner's Guide to Computer Science*][james maa advice].
 (Recommended: [*Productivity Hacking Guide*][james maa productivity].)

 We've got a long road ahead of us but we can make it to the finish line together!
-CS 61A is by no means an easy class and it's very common for students to fall behind so I encourage you to find a group of study buddies. [*Life is better with a partner.*][syllabus]
+CS 61A is by no means an easy class so I encourage you to find a study partner or a group of study buddies. [*Life is better with a partner.*][syllabus]

 You can always get in touch with me [over email][kevinlin1@berkeley.edu], visit my regular office hours listed above, or [meet me by appointment][calendar appointment].